 Retired workers and their spouses can receive benefits as early as age 62.

-Widows and widowers can receive survivor benefits as early as age 60, though if they're also disabled they can begin receiving benefits at age 50.
+Widows and widowers can receive survivor benefits as early as age 60 (50 if they are also disabled).

 Disabled workers can receive benefits at any age.

 Dependent children also can begin receiving benefits at any age if they qualify.

 Parents who were financially dependent on a son or daughter who dies can collect survivor benefits from age 62.

 Retirement, spousal and survivor benefits are reduced if taken at the earliest age, or at any time before full retirement age (FRA).
 That milestone currently differs depending on the type of benefit: